og7593/microsoft-graph-docs/api-reference/beta/api/domain-post-domains.md

 ```http
 POST /domains
 ```

 ## Request headers

 | Name       | Description|
 |:---------------|:----------|
 | Authorization  | Bearer {token}.
 Required.|
 | Content-Type  | application/json |

 ## Request body

 In the request body, supply a JSON representation of [domain](../resources/domain.md) object.

 > The request body contains the id property for the new domain.
-Id is the only property that can be specified and it is required.
+Id is the only property that can be specified and it is required, with the exception of onMicrosoft domains and branding domains, which are special purpose domains that have extra required properties.
 The id property value is the fully qualified domain name to create.

+### OnMicrosoft Domain

+This is a microsoft provisioned domain also known as MOERA (Microsoft Online Email Routable Address) domain owned by the organization that has the following characteristics:

+- The domain name extends the `onmicrosoft.com` domain suffix.
+- It has `MoeraDomain` as a `supportedService`.
+- It has the `isInitial` property set to:
+  - `true` if it is a primary `OnMicrosoft` domain
+  - `false` if it is a secondary `OnMicrosoft` domain
+- There can only be one primary domain per organization.

+`OnMicrosoft` domains are initial domains that enable organizations to perform full organization(tenant) wide rename which transalates to renaming of Microsoft 355, Azure and other Microsoft services.
+Services such as Sharepoint Online rely on `OnMicrosoft` domains to reserve namespaces for sharepoint urls.
+For example: a organization with Office 365 domain of contoso.onmicrosoft.com, will get a root URL of contoso.sharepoint.com.

+> The request body of `OnMicrosoft` domains must contain the `id` property, `isVerified` property which must be set to true and `supportedServices` collection which contains `MoeraDomain` value.

+### Branding Domain

+This is a microsoft provisioned domain that helps to improve product branding e.g. @contoso.microsoft365.com, @contoso.microsoftazure.com, etc. New customers can sign up with new branding domains and existing customer can add additional branding domains.
+They have the following characteristics:

+- The domain suffix is a microsoft online domain e.g. `contoso.`**`onmicrosoft.com`**.
+- The domain prefix is a verified third level domain name belonging to the organization.
+It is also globally unique.

+A number of constraints apply when working with branding domains.
+New organization(tenants) will be created with only one initial branding domain, but organization admins may add other branding domains later.
+For example, a customer may sign up with `@contoso.microsoft365.com` but then go to the Admin portal to also add the branding domain `@contoso.microsoftazure.com`.

+The default selected initial branding domain name on the drop-down list will be derived from the customer's first purchase.
+For example, if the customer is signing-up to purchase a Microsoft365 product then the default user choice will be @contoso.microsoft365.com.
+Likewise, if the customer is signing up in the Windows Azure portal then the default choice will be @microsoftazure.com.

+Microsoft services teams will be responsible for determining the actual branding domain name suffixes.

 ## Response

 If successful, this method returns `201 Created` response code and [domain](../resources/domain.md) object in the response body.

 ## Example

 ##### Request

 In the request body, supply a JSON representation of [domain](../resources/domain.md) object.
+This is the case when adding a domain whose ownership is not verified.

 <!-- {
   "blockType": "request",